6 questions you should always ask a carbon agent to find out if Carbon Trading is a good enterprise for you

-5. Where can I get legal advice?
+5. Do I need legal advice?

 You should seek independent legal advice about any contract as you would for any other major decision.

-6. Where can I accounting advice?
+6. Where can I access accounting advice?

-There can be a significant payment from a CSF contract – especially in the first years.
+There can be a significant payment from a ERF contract – especially in the first years.
 Your accountant needs to be ‘on board’ with the potential income and its implications.
 To avoid a large tax bill in any one year, it’s important to know: